NCBI-Hackathons/MetadataTable/README.md

     -u
     Retrieve unlimited records.
-If not used, metadatatable will abort if the results from querying Entrez are more then 1,000,000
+If not used, metadatatable will abort if the results from querying Entrez are more then 100,000

 **Parsing**

     -c case
     Use built-in parsing template.
-Choose from (case1, case2).
-Default is case1.
+Choose from (rnaseq, source).
+Default is rnaseq.

     -f
     For built-in parsing template only.
 Output the full table.
 It will